pepa65/m2m/README.md

 # m2m - Move from POP3S to Maildir

+* v1.0.0
+* Just pull mails from POP3S servers (TLS can be disabled) and put them in local Maildirs.
+Proxies can be used, onion can be used.
+* RFC6856 compliant (UTF8 before RETR) so works with Courier as well.
+* Based on github.com/unkaktus/mm

 ## Install
 * `go install github.com/pepa65/m2m@latest`
 * An example config file is `.m2m.conf`.
 If it is put in `~/` it is used as the sole "Default" account to be used.
-Alternatively, `~/.m2m.conf` can be a directory with account config files (whose filename is taken to be the 'account name') which are all used when run.
+Alternatively, `~/.m2m.conf` can be a directory with account config files (whose filename is taken to be the 'account name') which are all used when run in lexical order.
 * The config files have the POP3S server config details and the Maildir location:
   - `username`: POP3S username
   - `password`: POP3S password